JavaGT/wearetheuniversity.org/source/blog/2024/08/30/University of Auckland academics in ‘unprecedented’ revolt over controversial course shake-up.md

 One department head emailed his colleagues saying those courses in scope for review would need a “clear justification” to be retained.

-Academics also questioned the review’s tight timeframe – and why it wasn’t discussed at the university’s previous council meeting.
+**Academics also questioned the review’s tight timeframe – and why it wasn’t discussed at the university’s previous council meeting**.

+The university, meanwhile, has insisted the review is part of normal practice and rejects the suggestion it’s looking to cut all courses with lower student numbers.
-The university **[we reject this language used by Jamie Morton at the Herald.
+**[We reject this language used by Jamie Morton at the Herald.
 We affirm the identity of the university belongs with the students and staff.
-This insistance came from management.]**, meanwhile, has insisted the review is part of normal practice and rejects the suggestion it’s looking to cut all courses with lower student numbers.
+This insistance came from management.]**

 The changes were coming ahead of a planned shift for 2026, when new transdisciplinary courses would start being rolled out.